 The solution is not employing more people.
 The operation and management of medical systems should shift from being episodic and purely care-based to being proactive, sustainable, and scalable.
-This transformation can only be achieved when technological advances are sufficiently utilized – one of such tools to consider is ML.
+This transformation can only be achieved with tech advances – such as ML in healthcare.

-Three positive changes to expect when ML is in use
+Three positive changes to expect from ML in healthcare

-The first meaningful impact of ML is enhancing efficiency.
-Routine, administrative tasks can take up to 70% of health professionals’ time, but they can be automated with ML-powered solutions.
+The first meaningful impact of ML in healthcare is enhancing efficiency.
+Routine administrative tasks can take up to 70% of health professionals’ time, but they can be automated with ML-powered solutions.
 The graph below illustrates the share of working hours in different medical occupations that automation can free up by 2030.

 The third impact is introducing new professions into the industry.
 There will be an expertise intersection of medical and data science.
-This formation paves the way for new and flexible career paths, allowing people who are skillful in both respects to make valuable contributions.
+Thus, ML in healthcare paves the way for new and flexible career paths, allowing people who are skillful in both respects to make valuable contributions.
 For example, a hospital will need developers with sufficient medical knowledge to develop a decision-support system that is well-organized, clinically meaningful, and user-friendly.

-Apart from the strong belief in its tremendous benefits, ML also causes fears of possible ethical challenges.
+Apart from the strong belief in its tremendous benefits, ML in healhcare also causes fears of possible ethical challenges.

 - Informed consent: ML-powered health-related software and wearables are increasingly common.
 However, functions such as diet guidance and health monitoring raise questions about user agreement, as people do not always fully understand how much information they are giving.

-- Safety and information bias: The data used to train ML algorithms may not be reliable and impartial enough to yield accurate decisions when they are applied to real patients.
+- Safety and information bias: The data used to train algorithms of ML in healthcare may not be reliable and impartial enough to yield accurate decisions when they are applied to real patients.
 Therefore, during the training phase, the quality and diversity of datasets should be ensured.

 For instance, a model built for estimating the optimal treatment for skin cancer, if trained predominantly with data on Caucasian patients, may give less reliable recommendations for people from other ethnic groups.

-- Obsolescence of human professionals: Many argue that the widespread use of machines will put medical personnel at risk.
+- Obsolescence of human professionals: Many argue that the widespread use of ML in healthcare will put medical personnel at risk.
 According to them, patients may prefer virtual staff because they falsely assume machines are unbiased and will generate more accurate diagnoses.
 Some patients, additionally, may feel embarrassed and reluctant to talk to doctors about their problems.

 8 practical applications of ML to empower health workers and streamline operations

 The healthcare sector has long pioneered in employing and benefiting from ML solutions.
-ML’s computational power has been translated into substantial assistance in multiple aspects.
+With ML in healthcare, computational power has been translated into substantial assistance in multiple aspects.